Mimitsu Station: Layout

-The station consists of a side and an island platform serving three tracks at grade with a siding branching off track 1.
+The station consists of a side platform and an island platform serving three tracks at grade with a siding branching off track 1.
 There is no station building, only a simple shed has been provided on platform 1 as a waiting room for passengers.
 Access to the island platform is by means of a footbridge.
 Parking and a bike shed are available at the station forecourt.

-Adjacent stations
+Platforms

 History

 In 1913, the Miyazaki Prefectural Railway (宮崎県営鉄道) had opened a line from Miyazaki northwards to Hirose (now closed).
 After the Miyazaki Prefectural Railway was nationalized on 21 September 1917, Japanese Government Railways (JGR) undertook the subsequent extension of the track as part of the then Miyazaki Main Line, reaching Takanabe by 11 September 1920.
 In the next phase of expansion, the track was extended to Mimitsu, which opened as the new northern terminus on 11 June 1921.
 It became a through station on 11 October 1921 when the track was further extended to Tomitaka (now Hyūgashi).
 Expanding north in phases and joining up with other networks, the track eventually reached Kokura and the entire stretch from Kokura through Mimitsu to Miyakonojō was redesignated as the Nippō Main Line on 15 December 1923.
+Freight operations were discontinued in 1962 and baggage handling in 1974.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, the station came under the control of JR Kyushu.